-A construction expert has extensive knowledge and expertise of the construction industry, including all aspects of construction accidents and construction injury.
+A construction expert has extensive knowledge and expertise of the construction industry.
+This includes all aspects of construction accidents and construction injury.
 Their testimony helps to inform the trier of fact on issues related to construction law such as building delays, codes and compliance, construction costs, and construction defects.
 In such cases, experts discuss factors such as the building process, construction contracts, financing, bonds and insurance, construction management, mechanic’s liens, land use and zoning, licensing, regulatory compliance, and government permits.
 The building process involves everything from bidding on a real estate development project and negotiating a contract, to attaining building permits and disputing title claims.
 Construction experts explain industry standards and terms to the trier of fact.

 A construction law claim can easily involve multiple parties: condominium tenants suing a real estate developer for toxic effects resulting from airborne mold exposure may involve dozens if not hundreds of claimants; a homeowner seeking to remodel his bathroom may have to sue for breach of his contract if his project is stalled because a subcontractor, upset that he isn’t getting paid by a general contractor, filed a lien against the property; a state government seeking to build a state-of-the-art hospital may be bogged down by a legal dispute over whether to renovate or rebuild.
 With so many interests at stake, it is unsurprising that litigation often arises.

 Who is Qualified to Testify as a Construction Expert Witness?

 A construction expert is someone with extensive knowledge and expertise of the construction industry.
 They can discuss and describe industry standards, technical language, and complex issues to the trier of fact.
 They must be well-versed and up-to-date on the methodologies, processes, and materials used in the case at hand.
 This is especially important as new technologies and processes are constantly being introduced and improved on.